 Yelp/ Kent A.

-Wood Stone has been bringing top notch pizza to South Fayetteville’s Mill District since summer 2014.
+Wood Stone has been bringing top notch pizza to South Fayetteville, Arkansas’ Mill District since summer 2014.
 Owners Clayton Suttle and Jerrmy Gawthorp are crafting some unique and high-quality pizzas made with impeccably sourced ingredients (local when possible) and firing them in a custom-built wood-burning oven.
-Standouts include the Bloomington (caramelized onion and rosemary marmalade, gorgonzola, housemade Italian sausage, and rosemary) and the Late Harvest (local butternut squash puree, uncured ham, bacon, housemade ricotta, sage, parmesan, roasted Brussels sprouts, and honey gastrique).
+Standouts include the Bloomington (caramelized onion and rosemary marmalade, Gorgonzola, house-made Italian sausage and rosemary) and the Late Harvest (local butternut squash puree, uncured ham, bacon, house-made ricotta, sage, Parmesan, roasted Brussels sprouts and honey gastrique).
 Dip the “bones” in your choice of five sauces, and wash it down with a local beer.

 Photo by Travis I. via Yelp

-It’s something to be considered a Neapolitan pizza expert — and with too many awards to count (eight-time world champion pizza acrobat, first-place world champion pizza maker, first-place Roman pizza world championships of pizza makers), Tony Gemignani is that.
-It’s another to also proudly offer, and be commended for being a master of, all pizza styles.
-But that’s the story at Tony’s Pizza Napoletana.
-Yes, the signature pie is Tony’s award-winning Neapolitan: hand-mixed dough made with San Felice flour and proofed in Napoletana wood boxes, then topped with San Marzano tomatoes, sea salt, mozzarella fior di latte, fresh basil, and extra-virgin olive oil.
+At pizza master Tony Gemignani’s legendary San Francisco flagship Tony’s Pizza Napoletana, the signature pie is the award-winning Neapolitan: hand-mixed dough made with San Felice flour and proofed in Napoletana wood boxes, then topped with San Marzano tomatoes, sea salt, mozzarella fior di latte, fresh basil and extra-virgin olive oil.
 Just keep in mind that only 73 of these champion pizzas are made each day, so get there early.
-But the menu also offers critically acclaimed versions of pizza in the styles of California, St. Louis (yes!), Italy, Sicily (awesome!), New York, Rome, classic American, and even Detroit (sweet!).
-You could accuse Gemignani of showing off.
-Then again, there’s truth in the expression: “It ain’t bragging if it’s true.”
+But the menu also offers critically acclaimed versions of pizza in the styles of California, St. Louis, Italy, Sicily, New York, Rome, classic American and even Detroit.

-It shouldn’t be surprising that Frasca, one of America’s best restaurants, launched an offshoot that serves some of America’s best pizza.
-The pizzeria offers 12 “Classics,” (eight red, four white), but you’re probably going to want to build your own from a selection of more than 25 toppings including eggplant, Calabrian chiles, corn, smoked mozzarella, pork meatballs, and prosciutto.
+It shouldn’t be surprising that the folks behind Boulder, Colorado’s Frasca, one of America’s best restaurants, launched an offshoot that serves some of America’s best pizza.
+Pizzeria Locale offers 12 “Classics,” (eight red, four white), but you’re probably going to want to build your own from a selection of more than 25 toppings including eggplant, Calabrian chiles, corn, smoked mozzarella, pork meatballs and prosciutto.